 Pirates are really fascinating beings.
-They roamed in ships and looted people of their money, jewelry, and other precious items.
+They roamed in ships and looted people for their money, jewelry, and other precious items.
 Our pop culture has in a way mystified them and increased our interest in them.
+Anne Bonny was one such pirate.
+She was also one of the few female pirates of her time who terrified the men of the Caribbean Sea.

 Anne Bonny, One Of The First Female Pirates